 Enoki, or enokitake, are popular mushrooms in Asian cuisine.
 They have a unique taste and texture and a fantastic nutritional profile.

 They may also provide additional benefits due to their range of biologically active compounds.
-For example, they appear to have a positive influence on cholesterol and fat metabolism.
+For example, they appear to influence cholesterol and fat metabolism positively.
 However, more studies are necessary to confirm how enoki could impact human health.

 Have you tried enoki mushrooms?
 Do you have a favorite enoki recipe?
 Let us know in the comments below.